Traffic Director for open service mesh

 Global load balancing with Traffic Director

-Traffic Director delivers global load balancing for your internal microservices with service proxies.
-You can deploy internal microservices (service proxy-based) with instances in multiple regions.
-Traffic Director provides health, routing, and backend information to the service proxies, enabling them to perform optimal traffic routing to application instances in multiple cloud regions for a service.
+Traffic Director delivers global load balancing for your internal microservices with sidecar proxies.
+You can deploy internal microservices (sidecar proxy-based) with instances in multiple regions.
+Traffic Director provides health, routing, and backend information to the sidecar proxies, enabling them to perform optimal traffic routing to application instances in multiple cloud regions for a service.

 In the following example, if Traffic Director receives health check results

 indicating that the VMs running the Shopping Cart microservice in

 are unhealthy, Traffic Director instructs the sidecar proxy for the Frontend